zourzouvillys/gds-native-prototyping/README.md

-# EWOK GDS Buffers
+x# EWOK GDS Buffers

 Low level object, buffer & page management.

-The library consists of a low level page access service which performs transfers to from storage (e.g, disk), and a buffer manager which performs page caching, eviction, and a write ahead log service.
+The library consists of a low level page access service which performs transfers to from storage (e.g, disk), and a buffer manager which performs page caching, eviction, transactions, and a write ahead log service.

 Higher level primitives such as streams, queues, indexes, and tables are built on top of this API.

+# Work Contexts

+A primary goal of GDS is to never block, and avoid locking wherever possible.

+To this end, any API calls which may require disk or network activity to occur before they can complete use completion futures or callbacks rather than blocking.

+To ensure healthy resource management, avoiding overloading, and taking on too much work, almost all APIs take a WorkContext.
+WorkContext is the scope that APIs are used, that generally maps either to clients or maintenance.
+A WorkContext provides keeps track of resource usage, and provides buffers to components that need them.
+If a WorkContext is starting to be too aggressive in its resource consumption or disk IO, it can be throttled back or killed.

+A WorkContext is assigned a given number of IOPS, a priority, and memory usage when being created.
+This can be used to ensure that too much work can not be taken on.

+A WorkContext is also allocated to a specific thread pool.
+Async callbacks are always dispatched within the same pool.
+This allows different thread pools to be used for different work contexts, thus creating different work priorities.
+Pools can be pinned to specific CPUs, and the threads have their IO priority set.

+Note that io priorities can affect shared buffer reads.
+If a low priority task requests a page, and the high priority one piggybacks onto it, it can feel the wrath by being delayed.
+To work around this, a page being requested by a higher priority context will adopt the request if it has not already been submitted to the kernel.

+Likewise, for shared buffers, when a page is needed by both it will be pinned to both.
+When borrowed from another pool, it will be tracked and the buffer slot can be reused for something else.
+Once the owning pool is going to release it, the other pool can chose if it wants to adopt it or not, potentially pushing out other buffers in the process.

+Some maintenance work is performed during normal operation.
+For example, if an xmin/xmax is encountered that does not have the transaction status set, a lookup occurs to set it on demand.
+Likewise, FSM or visibility updates.
+In these cases, the work context is not penalised, and instead the operation performed using the "maintenance work" context.
+CPU/work time is credited to adjust for delays in completing the requested work because of these tasks, too.

 ## Consistency

 When a page larger than the disk block size is written to disk, there is no guarantee of atomicity.
 A partial page write can occur if the power fails while performing a page write.
 This is known as a "fragmented block".

-To combat this, GDS creates a copy of a page before writting to disk, and waits until it has been flushed before writing.
+To combat this, GDS creates a copy of a page before writing to disk, and waits until it has been flushed before writing.
 Once the dirty page has been flushed, then the journal entry can be removed/reused.
 The clean page may be copied using transferTo to improve performance, as the page does not need to be copied into userspace.

 Another option is to use a filesystem which supports atomic writes.
-In these cases, full page writes are guarunteed so there is no need to perform page copies.
+In these cases, full page writes are guaranteed so there is no need to perform page copies.

 If a consumer doesn't care about potentially broken page because it can retrieve it from somewhere else (e.g, a backup replica), then page backups are not needed.

 # Page Blocks